-Connect the SATA signal cables to SATA hard drives and the SATA ports on the motherboard.
+Install the hard drives/SSDs in the Intel® Chipset controlled connectors on the motherboard.
 Then connect the power connectors from your power supply to the hard drives.
-Or install your M.2/U.2 SSD.

-- (Note 1) Skip this step if you do not want to create RAID array on the SATA controller. - (Note 2) An M.2 PCIe SSD or an U.2 SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive. - (Note 3) Refer to "1-9 Internal Connectors," for the installation notices for the U.2, M.2, SATA Express, and SATA connectors.
+(Note 1) Skip this step if you do not want to create RAID array on the SATA controller.

+(Note 2) An M.2 PCIe SSD or a U.2 SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive.

+(Note 3) Refer to "1-10 Internal Connectors," for the installation notices for the U.2, M.2, and SATA connectors.